Zenibaa57/Stack-Ops/README.md

 5. Verify that the deployment went well:<br/><br/>
 <p align="center"><img src="artefacts/deploy_heat_stacks/3.png" width="700" height="864"></p>

+## Destroy a stack (Heat)

+**Resources deployed via Heat can also be destroyed (in its entirety):**

+1. Use your username and password to log in to your OpenStack tenant (an account that has the rights to destroy stacks)
+2. Under the "Project" tab, then "Orchestration", select the stack to destroy and click on "Delete Stacks"

 ## Create an user

 1. Use your admin username and password to log in to your OpenStack tenant
-2. Under the "Identity" tab, click on "Users" then "Create an user"
+2. Under the "Identity" tab, click on "Users" then "Create user"
-3. Fill in the fields as follows and click on "Create an user":
+3. Fill in the fields as follows and click on "Create user":
 <p align="center"><img src="artefacts/create_an_user/1.png" width="700" height="876"></p>

+*The "Role" field must correspond to the privileges you want to grant to the user.*

 ## Create a key pair

 1. Use your username and password to log in to your OpenStack tenant
-2. Under the "Compute" tab, click on "Key pairs" then "Create a key pair"
+2. Under the "Compute" tab, click on "Key Pairs" then "Create Key Pair"
-3. Fill in the fields as follows and click on "Create a key pair":
+3. Fill in the fields as follows and click on "Create Key Pair":
 <p align="center"><img src="artefacts/create_a_key_pair/1.png" width="700" height="272"></p>

 *The private key will then be downloaded.
 Keep it in a safe place.*